 At a time when many businesses are focused on trying to return to normal operations, a disruption or breach could be fatal to their future.
 We would urge all companies to review the list above and make sure that this has all been implemented or is in the process of being updated.

-We work with clients across Essex and London providing IT support services.
+We work with clients in towns like Basildon in Essex, and in London providing IT support services.
 If you are a small start-up or a larger organisation, we can advise on your security systems and processes, and get you set up with whatever you need.
 Whatever you need, make sure data security is a priority for your business.